shipali-k-account/PRODIGY_WD_01/README.md

  🍽️ PRODIGY_WD_01 – Responsive Restaurant Website

 This project is a part of the Prodigy Internship (Task-01).
 It showcases a responsive and modern restaurant website built using HTML, CSS, and JavaScript.
-The website includes essential features such as an interactive menu, reservation form, online ordering system, and user login page—all wrapped in a sleek, user-friendly design.
+The website includes essential features such as an interactive menu, reservation form, online ordering system, and user login page—all wrapped in a sleek,user-friendly design.

 📌 Project Features